Ontario to lift most COVID-19 mask mandates on March 21, top doctor says

 The government said individuals can continue to wear a mask after that date if they choose to do so.

+On March 14, mandatory vaccination policies for employees at schools, child-care settings, hospitals and long-term care homes will also come to an end.

-Masks and face coverings will still be required in places like public transit, long-term care homes, health-care settings, and shelters until April 27 -- when the requirement will end in those settings as well.
+Masks and face coverings will still be required in places like public transit, long-term care homes, health-care settings and shelters until April 27 -- after which the requirement will end in those settings as well.

 Wednesday’s announcement comes after the province ended its mandatory proof of vaccination requirement to enter most non-essential businesses on March 1.
 Capacity limits and physical distancing requirements were also lifted at that time.